masatana/nhkpy/readme.md

 # nhkpy

-Allows you to easily access to the [NHK API](http://api-portal.nhk.or.jp/)
+Allows you to easily access to [NHK TV Schedule API](http://api-portal.nhk.or.jp/)

 under construction...